hamsheed-salamut/checkout.com-paymentgateway-api/README.md

 ***
 ## Introduction ##
-This an ASP.NET Core Application that allows a merchant to process a payment through a secure payment gateway.
+This is an ASP.NET Core Application that allows a merchant to process a payment through a secure payment gateway.
 The payment gateway communicates with an issuing bank (simulator) to perform payment transactions. required.

 ## Application Architecture ##